GLONASS-K: Satellites

 GLONASS-K is the first unpressurised GLONASS satellite — all of its equipment is able to operate in a vacuum.
 Due to this, the satellite's mass has been substantially reduced: GLONASS-K has a mass of just 935 kg compared to its predecessor GLONASS-M, which had a mass of 1450 kg.
 The new satellite has an operational lifetime of 10 years, three years longer than that of GLONASS-M and seven years longer than the lifetime of the original GLONASS satellite.
 It also increased the power supply from GLONASS-M's 1400 watts to 1600 watts.

 GLONASS-K will transmit additional navigation signals to improve the system's accuracy.
 Existing FDMA signals, 2 military and 2 civilian, will be transmitted on the L1 and L2 bands, and additional civilian CDMA signals will be transmitted in the L1, L2, L3 and L5 bands.

 GLONASS-V

-GLONASS-V is a planned modification of GLONASS-K for use in highly elliptical orbit.
-Roscosmos plans to launch six GLONASS-V satellites in two orbital planes starting in 2025.
+GLONASS-V, also known as GLONASS-VKK, is a planned modification of GLONASS-K for use in highly elliptical orbit.
+Roscosmos plans to launch six GLONASS-V satellites in three orbital planes starting in 2028.
 The new satellites will improve location accuracy in urban canyons and increase redundancy in longitudes between 20° and 160° East covering most of Russia.